-Clay sewer pipes are a great opportunity for tree roots to get in your pipeline.
+Clay sewer pipes provide a great opportunity for tree roots to get into your pipeline.

 To excavate and repair or reline where the tree roots are getting in today doesn’t mean the tree roots won’t get in a little further downstream.